ChenHanTing/personaldoc/docs/ccna/questions-handson.md

 ```

 Assuming VLAN ID for 'MONITORING' is 100 (replace 100 with the actual VLAN ID if different).
-What if we need to find a real vlan instead of assuming a vlan
+What if we need to find a real vlan instead of assuming a vlan?

 To find the actual VLAN ID for a VLAN named "MONITORING," you can use the `show vlan brief` command on a Cisco switch.
 This command will list all VLANs along with their IDs and names.
 Here’s how you can do it: